Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-09-06;  I feel like my format has invited an error into this.
 Perhaps instead of a singular bureaucrat waste analysis, I should include all sources of waste that occur to me?
 While writing something elsewhere this... morning...
 I realized that some of the bad social dynamics that start in American public schools may be contributing to entrenched hatreds in American adults.
 That would be non-literal bureaucratic waste on the Creche Schools.

 2021-09-08;  I'm not sure how I'll rework it exactly, but my current ratings system is not going to survive to the final product.
 I may however wait until I've done all the basic profiles by this system to define a different one.

+2021-09-09;  I'm eventually going to have to edit a lot of these for brevity.
+Right now I'm still gathering material and performing first-pass analysis.
+My intention is that eventually, every technology's commentary will fit on a two-page spread in a book...
+I really like the Imperial Processions of the Arts.
+I adore the idea of seven hundred year art exhibitions.
+It shows off to me that the Imperials truly understand the love of immortality.

 ---
 The Much-Reviled Lower Classes